Olethreutinae

 (NCBI-index: 1.101070)

 The Cock’s-head Bell (Zeiraphera isertana) is very similar to the Larch Tortrix (Zeiraphera griseana).
 The difference is in the light blotch halfway down the wing on the dorsum that extends towards the costa.
-With the Cock’s-head Bell, that spot never extends past the center, whereas the spot on the Larch Tortrix goes past it.
+With the Cock’s-head Bell, that spot never extends past the centre, whereas the spot on the Larch Tortrix goes past it.
 In addition, the Cock’s-head Bell is somewhat smaller and has shorter wings.
-The forewing is otherwise black or black-brown with white or gray markings.
-The flight period is in one generation from May to September and the wingspan is about 17 mm.
+The forewing is otherwise black or black-brown with white or grey markings.
+The flight period is one generation from May to September and the wingspan is about 17 mm.
 Host plant: Oak.
 Dutch name: Grootkopbladroller.
 Frisian name:

 Flying period: